3. Promoting Your Consulting Services

 Here is an example of a quick, short draft for someone doing strategy and strategic performance consulting for mid-sized business.
 This draft has three main areas of consulting.
 Keep your cornerstone to one to three consulting services or your consulting will be too broad.

-A draft cornerstone for consulting with three service offerings might look like this,
+A rough-draft cornerstone for the work, but not the results, from three service offerings might look like this,

 Develop one-line Strategic Statement with exec team